Although we take the utmost care of every single byte published with every update, we are still human, and you may run into issues.

 - A plugin is active that removes query strings from scripts (disable that feature!).

-- Some cache has become stale and needs a refresh.
+- Cache has become stale somewhere and needs a refresh.

 The following key combinations should quickly solve the issue for you.
 Access any admin page with a messed-up interface, and press this: